-At the 2022 Labour Party Conference, Shadow Education Secretary Bridget Phillipson repeated Labour’s plans to end tax reliefs for independent schools in order to raise money to deliver its school improvement programme.
+At the 2022 Labour Party Conference, Shadow Education Secretary Bridget Phillipson repeated Labour’s plans to “end the tax breaks private schools enjoy” in order to raise money to deliver its school improvement programme.
 These announcements from the Labour party will be familiar to leaders at independent schools, as discussed by our colleague Gordon Reid after Sir Keir Starmer’s speech at the 2021 Conference.

 However, support for the Labour Party is now growing significantly amongst voters.
 YouGov’s opinion poll from 9-10 November 2022 suggested that 48% of people would vote Labour in a general election, with Labour maintaining a significant lead over the other political parties.
 Given the increased likelihood that we may have a Labour government after the next general election, we take another look at Labour’s pledge and what it would mean for independent schools.

 Labour is proposing to change the VAT treatment of school fees so that they become subject to VAT.
 Some parents would be unable to afford an extra 20% on fees, which would lead to a decline in pupil numbers and corresponding loss of income at many schools.

 In addition to this, many independent schools in England are registered charities, which means that they do not have to pay tax on most of their income and capital gains.
 They can also benefit from a mandatory 80% discount on business rates, relief from Stamp Duty Land Tax when buying property and an ability to claim Gift Aid on eligible donations.